NAPTIP nabs 2 merchants of unborn babies – The Sun Nigeria

 Joe Effiong, Uyo

-Two persons suspected to be kingpins in human trafficking who specialise in buying unborn babies in Akwa Ibom State have been apprehended by the Uyo zonal command of the National Agency for the Prohibition of Trafficking in Persons (NAPTIP).
+Two persons, suspected to be kingpins in human trafficking specialising in buying unborn babies in Akwa Ibom State, have been arrested by the Uyo zonal command of the National Agency for the Prohibition of Trafficking in Persons (NAPTIP).

-The zonal commander of NAPTIP, Mr Nduka Nwanwenne who disclosed this to our correspondent through a press release in Uyo on Wednesday said the suspects Okokon Essien Bassey and Ofonime Essien Bassey were arrested in the early hours of Tuesday.
+NAPTIP Zonal Commander, Nduka Nwanwenne, who disclosed this to Daily Sun, yesterday, said the suspects Okokon Bassey and Ofonime Bassey were arrested in the early hours of Tuesday.

 It was gathered that on receipt of the money, the woman and her two children were handed over to the suspects.